-Identify the hamlet as a distinct community.
-Community identity may be achieved through signage, identifiable boundaries, and the development of a community core/ main street.
+- Identify the hamlet as a distinct community.
+Community identity may be achieved through signage, identifiable boundaries, and the development of a community core/ main street. - Identification of Neighbourhood areas and community core for comprehensive planning.

 2. Land Use

 Issue/Opportunity: There was strong support for allowing lands to be converted to commercial and industrial land uses by landowners wishing to take advantage of opportunities presented by the development of the CN Rail facility and highway transportation network.
 Conversely, residents who have been impacted by the traffic, noise, and lights were concerned about the prospects of additional development.